jlacar/jlacar.github.io/coding/_posts/2023-12-22-aoc-day7-part1-overview.md

     }
 }
 ```
 I think the name "kinds" fits better in this particular part of the code, especially since the enum type `HandType` uses "OF_A_KIND".
-"Rank" is problematic because it's used elsewhere but with a different meaning, one that indicates the relative order of a hand's strength with respect to other hands, which is an entirely different idea from the one we have in the `HandType.of()` function.
+I realize that "rank" is problematic because it's also used elsewhere but with a different meaning, one that indicates the relative order of a hand's strength with respect to other hands, which is an entirely different idea from the one we're dealing with in the `HandType.of()` function.

-With `distinctKinds`, the code now matches the ideas in my head and gone is that subtle little bit of dissonance.
-It was, as they say, a loose thread that we just tied off.
+With `distinctKinds`, the idea in the code now matches the idea in my head.
+Gone is that subtle little bit of dissonance between "rank" and "kind".
+The code is now more consistent and coherent.
+"Rank" was, as they say, a loose thread that we have just tied off.

+That's what's in a name.

 ### Use names from the problem domain

-Speaking of names, a rich source of good names for our programs is the problem domain itself.
-You can tap into what Eric Evans and the Domain Driven Design community call "the Ubiquitous Language", a set of terms that is used to give context and meaning to ideas related to the problem at hand.
+Speaking of names, a rich source of good ones for our programs is the problem domain itself.
+You can tap into what Eric Evans and the Domain Driven Design folks call "the Ubiquitous Language", a set of words and terms used to give context and meaning to ideas related to the problem at hand.

 Engineers, being technical by nature, love to use technical-sounding names.
 That's just what we do.
 However, techie-speak often creates problems in communication, especially when it comes to non-engineers.